planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 ::

-	$ geogit osm export exported.xml
+	$ geogig osm export exported.xml

 You can open the ``exported.xml`` file in a software such as JOSM and edit it.
 Once it is edited, export it back to an OSM file.

-To create a new snapshot in the geogit repository with the edited data, just import the new OSM file.
+To create a new snapshot in the geogig repository with the edited data, just import the new OSM file.

 ::

-	$ geogit osm import editedWithJosm.xml
+	$ geogig osm import editedWithJosm.xml

 and then add and commit it

 ::

-	$ geogit add
+	$ geogig add
-	$ geogit commit -m "Edited OSM data"
+	$ geogig commit -m "Edited OSM data"
 	[...]
-	$ geogit log
+	$ geogig log
 	Commit: a465736fdabc6d6b5a3289499bba695328a6b43c
 	Author:  volaya <volaya@opengeo.org>
 	Date:    (15 seconds ago) 2013-05-21 12:37:33 +0300